Test in a live environment

-Jupyter Notebook is an web application that allows you to create and share documents containing live runnable code snippets, visualizations, equations, and narrative text.
-It is an open source project widely recognized for its robustness in data science and research, and has now fully embraced C# through integration with .NET Core.
+Jupyter Notebook is a web application that allows you to create and share documents containing live runnable code snippets, visualizations, equations, and narrative text.
+It is an open-source project widely recognized for its robustness in data science and research and has now fully embraced C# through integration with .NET Core.
 This integration is pivotal for C# developers and data analysts who are inclined towards .NET technologies, as it combines the rich features of Jupyter Notebooks with the robustness of C# and the .NET framework to employ more interactive experiences.

 .NET Core is a versatile and cross-platform framework from Microsoft that now works hand-in-hand with Jupyter Notebooks through the .NET Interactive tool.
 This combination offers a powerful platform for creating rich interactive documentation, complete with runnable C# code snippets.
-With the .NET Core, you can leverage the strengths of C# and F# in an interactive environment, this makes it ideal for tutorials, data analysis, and much more.
+With .NET Core, you can leverage the strengths of C# and F# in an interactive environment, making it ideal for tutorials, data analysis, and much more.

 To start with Jupyter Notebooks in C#, the .NET SDK needs to be installed.
 This Software Development Kit is a collection of libraries and tools that empower developers to build and run .NET applications and services.
 Once you have the Dotnet SDK, the next step is to install Dotnet and the tool specific to Jupyter.